 As a designer, it can be hard to prove your design skills.
 Sure, a portfolio shows that you can create a design that looks nice.
 But what about all of the design skills that aren’t able to be shown visually?
 Things like user research, your design thinking process, and your overall design philosophy aren’t exactly easy to show in a portfolio.
 You need a way to quantify your skills to companies looking to hire designers like you.

-On the employer side, many hiring managers aren’t designers and don’t necessarily know how to verify a designer’s skills.
+On the employer side, many hiring managers aren’t designers and don’t necessarily know how to verify a designer’s skills and how to hire UX designers.
 Many aren’t even really qualified to review a designer’s portfolio.
 That means that some talented designers can fall through the cracks, while others who aren’t well qualified may not advance past the initial resumé review.

 Whether you’re a designer looking to get hired or a company looking to hire a designer, some way to verify design skills is becoming more and more necessary.
 That’s why Uxcel has launched design Skill Tests as a way to verify a designer’s knowledge and skills in specific areas.
 For hiring managers, it means a way to verify that designers possess the skills they list on their resumés.
 And for designers, it’s a way to prove that you have the right skills for the job you’re applying for.